Baptism with the Holy Spirit: Acts of the Apostles

-In the New Testament, the messianic expectations found in early Judaism were fulfilled on the day of Pentecost as recorded in Acts.
+In the New Testament, the messianic expectations found in early Judaism were fulfilled on the day of Pentecost as recorded in Acts 2:1–41.
 The Christian community was gathered together in Jerusalem when a sound from heaven like rushing wind was heard and tongues like tongues of flame rested on everyone.
 They were filled with the Holy Spirit and began to speak in tongues, miraculously praising God in foreign languages.
 A crowd gathered and was addressed by the Apostle Peter who stated that the occurrence was the fulfillment of the prophecy of Joel 2, "And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy".
-He then explained how the Spirit came to be poured out, recounting Jesus' ministry and passion and then proclaiming his resurrection and enthronement at the right hand of God.
+Peter then explained how the Spirit came to be poured out, recounting Jesus' ministry and passion and then proclaiming his resurrection and enthronement at the right hand of God.
 In response, the crowd asked Peter what they should do.
-He responded that they should repent and be baptized for the forgiveness of sins in order to receive the gift of the Holy Spirit.
-Peter finished his speech stating that the promise "is for you and for your children and for all who are far off, everyone whom the Lord our God calls to himself".
+He responded, "Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.
+For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call (Acts 2:38-39)."

 Baptism in the Holy Spirit occurs elsewhere in Acts.
 The gospel had been proclaimed in Samaria and the apostles Peter and John were sent from Jerusalem.
 The new believers had been baptized in water, but the Holy Spirit had not yet fallen on them.
-The Samaritans received the Holy Spirit when Peter and John laid their hands on them.
-The Apostle Paul was also filled with the Holy Spirit when Ananias of Damascus laid hands on him, and afterwards Paul was baptized with water.
+The Samaritans received the Holy Spirit when Peter and John laid their hands on them (Acts 8:14–18).
+The Apostle Paul was also filled with the Holy Spirit when Ananias of Damascus laid hands on him, and afterwards Paul was baptized with water (Acts 9:17–19).

 Later in Acts, Peter preached the gospel to the household of Cornelius the Centurion, a gentile.
 While he preached, the Holy Spirit fell on the gentiles, and they began to speak in tongues.
-The Jewish believers with Peter were amazed, and the household was water baptized.
+The Jewish believers with Peter were amazed, and the household was water baptized (Acts 10:44–48).
 While the apostle Paul was in Ephesus, he found disciples there and discovered that they did not know of the existence of the Holy Spirit and had only received John the Baptist's baptism.
-After baptizing them in Jesus' name, Paul laid his hands on them, and they began to speak in tongues and prophesy.
+After baptizing them in Jesus' name, Paul laid his hands on them, and they began to speak in tongues and prophesy (Acts 19:1–7).